 15 YEARS AGO THIS MONTH

 On those double nights, I had two guys driving me from one venue to the other, about 30 minutes each way.
 I was having a decent conversation with them, then one of them got a call on his mobile.
-When he spoke with the caller, he was speaking in Afrikaans.
+When he spoke with the caller, he spoke in Afrikaans.
 It was only a few days earlier that I had a cultural day of finding out what really happened in the 1970’s, taking a tour of Soweto township.
 A lot of the troubles in the country came from the Apartheid government in 1974 declaring that Afrikaans, the language of White South Africa, would become the medium of instruction in black schools.
-The protests were intense, and many students were shot and killed.
+The protests were intense, and students were shot and killed.
 My only recollection of any of that was seeing the one picture of a teenager cradling a younger teen who had just been shot.
 Somehow that was the only picture that went global.
 Seeing the picture in the full context made me cry.
-Then hearing that guy in the same car as me speaking in Afrikaans made me queasy to say the least.
+Hearing that guy in the car speaking in Afrikaans made me queasy to say the least.
 Especially since I had walked through the streets of Soweto and don’t think I’d ever seen poverty on such a grand scale.

 The guy that emceed at the Eastern club respected me enough that he gave me a musical assignment of sorts.
 There was a newly elected president, Jacob Zuma, who would be taking office in May.
 He had some credentials that Trump would envy, e.g. father of at least 20 and married five times.
 While his politics were mostly to the left, he still was pushing for a song to become a national anthem whose title (I think it was “Chi Chi Ua) basically meant “load up your guns.”
 The emcee thought it would be funny if I wrote a parody of that song.
 I took it a different direction, interpreting the song as if it was done by Smokey Robinson, whose music and voice was probably the antithesis of anything even hinting at violence.
 It didn’t kill (wrong choice of words) but didn’t bomb either, considering it was something I knew little about.